CEGRcode/2024_Li_GRN_inference/SETIA/README.md

 If omitted, the corresponding preprocessing steps are automatically skipped.

-### Step 3: Run Input Preprocessing
-Use `GRN_input_acquisition_v2.py` to convert the gene metadata file, normalized RNA-seq matrix, and optional prior information into SETIA-compatible preprocessing files.
-The script writes its outputs primarily to `./data`, and also generates summary files in `./result`.
-The main generated files are:

 **Core outputs used by SETIA**
 - `./data/GRN_ssTFs_Salmon_SteadyStates_2025_discrete.txt`
   Discretized steady-state expression matrix used as the transcriptional-state input for GRN inference.